 • For turning quasi bowl blanks, the lower rpm is a little too high, though it’s reasonable.

-• While tough turning on a wet bowl blank, pace is the biggest issue.
+• While tough turning on a wet bowl blank, the pace is the biggest issue.

 • Out from under the crate, check the lathe thoroughly.